CrazyKitty357/Boot-Term/README.md

 # Boot-Term
 A simple godot addon that opens a terminal on editor startup
+*currently supports windows only*